 During Total Fire Ban periods, only the Park’s fixed barbecues or enclosed gas barbecues are permitted for use.
 Heat bead or charcoal barbecues are not permitted on Total Fire Ban days.
 Please check the NSW Rural Fire Service website for Total Fire Ban status updates.

-There are two playgrounds at Parramatta Park: a small playground ideal for younger children, near the pedestrian entry at the George Street Gatehouse; and the newer Domain Creek playground, opposite the Queens Road Gatehouse, on the Westmead side of the park.
+There are two playgrounds at Parramatta Park: a small playground ideal for younger children, near the pedestrian entry at the George Street Gatehouse (but this playground is temporarily closed for renovations until mid June 2019); and the newer Domain Creek playground, opposite the Queens Road Gatehouse, on the Westmead side of the park.
 For more information, see Things to Do.

 Toilets: Public toilets are located in the Park and include accessible toilets.
 See Parramatta Park map.